Updated on December 26, 2022

 - Depending on the amount of water used, the PEBO can brew delicious coffee within 5 to 11 minutes,...

-The Bodum Pebo coffee maker is a finely crafted product from Scandinavia.
+Bodum Pebo Vacuum Coffee Maker is the best vacuum coffee maker.
 Known for its clean, simplistic design, it’s no wonder it’s a favorite at popular coffee shops like Starbucks!
 Formerly known as Bodum Santos, the Pebo Vacuum Coffee Machine uses a classic design that delivers quality performance and a clean, minimalist aesthetic.

 The Bodum Pebo is a stovetop siphon system, where the lower chamber is flat so it can be placed directly over the heat source.
 It is made of two firmly attached glass bowls, can brew a perfect cup of coffee in 5-11 minutes.
 With a capacity of 1 liter and a minimum brewing capacity of 0.5 liters, this sous vide coffee maker is ideal for small households.
 If you are looking to entertain large groups, remember that Bodum’s “ 8 cup ” designation refers to the delicate 4.25 oz / 125 ml tumblers and not the 8 oz ontdupois cup. big or small, it is for everyone.
 And it gets better, it brews in just 5-10 minutes and during brewing the temperature and timing are perfectly calibrated.

 Constructed almost entirely from borosilicate glass, this siphon coffee maker is as easy to clean as it comes.
 The glass pieces are all dishwasher safe, and the plastic filter easily beats fabric and even stainless steel filters which tend to catch bits of old soil.
 And if you thought that was handy, the shovel and stand are also included, and all parts are dishwasher safe.
 The package does not include a burner, which is not a deciding factor.
 However, it is compatible with gas and electric burners, as long as it is placed over a diffuser.
 On a secondary note, be careful about the size of Pebo before making a purchase.
 It clocks at 6.1 x 6.1 x 11.1 inches and may not fit in most kitchen cabinets, or underneath for that matter.